 - New Mexico

 - Rhode Island

-As designed, SHOP marketplaces were open to businesses with up to 50 employees, but there are four states that changed their laws to match the original intent of the ACA.
-As a result, SHOP marketplaces in Vermont, New York, Colorado, and California are open to businesses with up to 100 employees.
+In most states, SHOP marketplaces (and small group plans in general) are available to businesses with up to 50 employees, but there are four states that changed their laws to match the original intent of the ACA.
+As a result, small business health plans are available to businesses with up to 100 employees in Vermont, New York, Colorado, and California.

 Small-business healthcare tax credit

 Businesses that purchase SHOP coverage are eligible for a small-business health care tax credit.
 However, the tax credit is only available for up to two years.

 And as described here, availability of the tax credit is limited if a business is in an area where there are no longer any SHOP plans available.
 Businesses that had a SHOP-certified plan during the first year of their two-year tax-credit eligibility window can continue to receive the tax credit for a non-SHOP plan if SHOP plans are no longer available during the second year.
 But businesses in areas without SHOP plans cannot newly enroll in a non-SHOP plan and claim the tax credit.
 As of 2019, there are SHOP-certified plans available in at least some parts of 23 states.